You-NeverKnow/how-do-i-say/README.md

 - [ ] Option to show more word examples for a character
 - [ ] Animations, and better UI
 - [ ] Multiple accent support.
 Right now the app returns symbols according to only American English accent.
-- [ ] Support for dipthongs and long vowels.
+- [ ] Support for dipthongs and long vowels